Skip to main content

 • Link to case management: Automatically create case files, assign to planning officers, generate acknowledgment letters

-• Audit trail: Original PDF stored with extracted metadata for compliance and appeals
+• Audit trail: Original PDF stored with extracted metadata and AI analysis for compliance and appeals

 Calculate your time savings